 Rewards:

-Welcome Bonus: Earn 80,000 Membership Reward Points when you spend $6,000 in the first 6 months.
+Welcome Bonus: Earn 80,000 Membership Rewards® Points after you spend $8,000 on purchases on your new Card in your first 6 months of Card Membership.

 Foreign Transaction Fee: None